dahyedahye/shape-gan-seg/README.md

 * Codes for intrinsic decomposition has been uploaded.
 (29/10/2021)
 * Codes for segmentation inference has been uploaded.
 (31/10/2021)
 * Trained models of segmentation with shape incorporation on original LSUN images (airplane, boat, car) have been uploaded.
 (01/11/2021)
+* LSUN dataset with pseudo labels for segmentation has been shared publicly.
+(01/11/2021)

 ## Setup
 * The code is tested with Python 3.7-3.8.8 and PyTorch 1.6-1.9.1